 - MT for less-resourced languages: development, usage, etc.

 - MT in the social internet: new uses, new modes of development.

 All proposals will be screened by a review committee that consists of EAMT Executive Committee members and possibly a few appointed external experts if necessary.

-In order to qualify for funding, the institution(s) or the individual making the proposal must be a member of the EAMT.
+In order to qualify for funding, the institution(s) or the individual making the proposal must be a confirmed member of the EAMT at submission time.

-- The proposed activity should be of direct interest to MT researchers, developers, vendors or users of MT technologies.
+- The proposed activity should be of direct interest to the MT community at large: researchers, developers, vendors or users of MT technologies.